sje30/schol2018/innovations.md

 ## Funder mandates and compliance

 Key Funders in the UK have had policies in place supporting open access for many years.
-IN particular, the Wellcome Trust has mandated Open Access for publications funded by them since 2006, with sanctions for non-compliance.
+In particular, the Wellcome Trust has mandated Open Access for publications funded by them since 2006, with sanctions for non-compliance.
 Compliance rates (around 90%) are highest for the WT, as of October 2017 [Larivière and Sugimoto 2018], with compliance